Listen To The Article

 You can rub it on your skin, but cats will react to you the same way they react to the plant, so cat owners may want to try another type of plant!

 You can rub basil on your skin.
-It also can be used in cooking, so it’s an all-around useful plant.
+It also can use in cooking, so it’s an all-around useful plant.

-There are many more plants that can be used for repelling mosquitoes.
+There are many more plants that can use for repelling mosquitoes.
 Try rosemary, garlic, peppermint, cloves, eucalyptus, tea tree, neem, vanilla sagebrush and thyme.

 You can make your own repellent by using herbs like rosemary, garlic and peppermint.
 Start by crushing the leaves and adding them to vodka.
 Let the mixture sit for 12 hours.
 Put the mix in a spray bottle and use as you would with any mosquito repellent.
 You can also substitute witch hazel for the vodka.